 - How likely are you to purchase from us again/repeatedly?

-- How likely is it that you would recommend us to a friend or colleague?
+- How likely would you recommend us to a friend or colleague?

 The product, solution, or service:

 - How do you rate the quality of the product/solution/service?

 - How would you rate the product/solution/service value for money?

 - How do you describe your experience with us in three words?

 - Was there anything you want us to improve about your experience?